Endomorphisms of the projective plane and the image of the Suslin-Hurewicz map: Suslin's conjecture

 \section{Suslin's conjecture}

-An application of the computations performed in Section~\ref{sec:over-field} is a proof of Suslin's conjecture on the Hurewicz homomorphism from Quillen to Milnor $K$-theory in degree four, exploiting the beautiful work~\cite{afw}.
+An application of some of the computations performed in Section~\ref{sec:over-field} is a proof of Suslin's conjecture on the Hurewicz homomorphism from Quillen to Milnor $K$-theory in degree four, exploiting the beautiful work~\cite{afw}.
 Unstable homotopy sheaves will occur, as already in Remark~\ref{rem:unstable}.
-A preliminary computation which will be essential is $\pi_3\PP^2\smash \PP^2$.
-The role of $\PP^2\smash\PP^2$ is that of the double cone on the Hopf map $\eta$.
-As Lemma \ref{lem:ext-pi1p2} demonstrates, the Hopf map $\eta$ is still nonzero on $\PP^2$, whence it makes sense to cone it off again.

-\begin{lemma} Let $F$ be a field of exponential characteristic $e$ not in $\{2,3\}$.
-After inverting $e$, the unit $\unit \to \kq$ induces a short exact sequence
+Let